poeml/mirrorbrain/trunk/docs/configuration.rst

 Things you should note:

+- Symlinks are automatically handled.
+Remember that symlinks on mirrors are invisible when scanning is done only via HTTP.
+To avoid having multiple trees in your database, you should make sure that only "real" directories are scanned via ``scan_top_include`` in :file:`/etc/mirrorbrain.conf`.
+  MirrorBrain canonicalizes all paths in the local filesystem before doing a lookup in the database.
+Therefore, it doesn't matter if the query arguments are in fact resolving to a symlink to a file tree.

 - If no mirror is found in the database, any mirror configured via ``MirrorBrainFallback`` is considered.
 If none of the latter is configured, MirrorBrain at least returns its own URL, which, after all, will give the